Build & Development Commands

 - Manage Kubernetes workloads with

-, and deploy Helm charts via helm install
+kubectl, and deploy Helm charts via helm install and helm upgrade

 - Use Python, Bash, or PowerShell scripts to automate local and remote operations